openlang/proposals/Let/Let.md

 This proposal will introduce `let` expressions in two forms:

-1. As a way of introducing values into a local context
+1. As a way of introducing values into a local scope
 2. As a way of declaring an immutable reference to some value

 1\) is referred to as the _expanded_ `let` expression or `let-in` expression,